How to Clone Boot Drive to SSD Securely in Windows 11/10/8/7

 Choose Destination Partition

 Step 3.
-Check out the operation summary, tick the box of SSD Alignment to improve the speed of reading and writing as well as prolong the service life of SSD.
+Check out the operation summary, and tick the box of SSD Alignment to improve the speed of reading and writing as well as prolong the service life of SSD.
 Then, click Start Clone to migrate the boot drive, and wait for it to complete.

 System Clone Preview